Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk: Estimators for High-Dimensional Quantile Graphical Models

 There are several parameters that need to be specified for Algorithm \ref{Alg:1}.
 The penalty parameter $\lambda_{V\mathcal{T}}$ is chosen to be larger than the $\ell_\infty$-norm of the (rescaled) score at the true quantile function.
 The work in \cite{BC-SparseQR} exploits the fact that this quantity is pivotal in their setting.
-Here additional correlation structure could impact and the distribution is pivotal only for each $a\in V$.
+Here, additional correlation structure would have an impact and the distribution is pivotal only for each $a\in V$.
 The penalty is based on the maximum of the quantiles of the following random variables (each with pivotal distribution), for $a\in V$

-where $\{U_i: i=1,\ldots,n\}$ are i.i.d. uniform $(0,1)$ random variables, and $\hat\sigma_{aj}^2=\En[(Z_j^a)^2]$ for $j\in[p]$.
+where $\{U_i: i=1,\ldots,n\}$ are i.i.d. uniform $(0,1)$ random variables, and $\hat\sigma_{aj}^Z=\{\En[(Z_j^a)^2]\}^{1/2}$ for $j\in[p]$.
 The penalty parameter $\lambda_{V\mathcal{T}}$ is defined as

 that is, the maximum of the $1-\xi/|V|$ conditional quantile of $\Lambda_{a\mathcal{T}}$ given in (\ref{DefWpenalty}).
-Regarding the parameters for the weighted Lasso in Step 2, we recommend a (theoretically valid) iterative choice.
-We refer to the Appendix \ref{Appendix:Implementation} where we collect the implementation details of the algorithm.
-We denote by $\|\beta\|_{1,\hat\sigma}:=\sum_j|\beta_j|\hat\sigma_{aj}$ the standardized version of the $\ell_1$-norm.
+Regarding the penalty term for the weighted Lasso in Step 2, we recommend a (theoretically valid) iterative choice.
+We refer to Appendix \ref{Appendix:Implementation} for the implementation details of the algorithm.
+We denote $\|\beta\|_{1,\hat\sigma^Z}:=\sum_j \hat\sigma_{aj}^Z|\beta_j|$ the standardized version of the $\ell_1$-norm.